CoryMcCartan/easycensus/README.md

 #> • age
 #> • race_ethnicity
 #> Example values:
-#> • male / 95 years / two or more races
+#> • female / 70 years / total
-#> • male / 59 years / asian alone
+#> • female / 85 years / native hawaiian and other pacific islander alone
-#> • male / 33 years / white alone, not hispanic or latino
+#> • female / 30 years / two or more races
 ```

 We can see right away that our best bet is either table `P012` or table